Matching Hadronization and Perturbative Evolution: The Cluster Model in Light of Infrared Shower Cutoff Dependence: Phenomenology of the New Model

 \subsection{Shower Cutoff Independence of Hadron Level Observables}

 We start by considering the simulation results for the hadron level 2-jettiness distribution for the different $Q_0$-dependent tunes in the default and new dynamic hadronization model.
 In Figs.~\ref{fig:2jettihadronleveldefault} and \ref{fig:2jettihadronleveldynamic} the 2-jettiness $\tau$ distributions are shown for the default and the dynamic models, respectively, for c.m.\ energies $Q=45$~GeV (left panels), $91.2$~GeV (middle panels) and $200$~GeV (right panels) and for the shower cutoff values $Q_0=1$ (blue), $1.25$ (orange), $1.5$ (green) and $1.75$~GeV (red).
 The respective lower panels show the ratio of the differential cross section values with respect to the reference scale $Q_{0,\mathrm{ref}}=\SI{1.25}{\GeV}$.
-While the $Q_0$-dependence for the default model yields variations in the simulated cross section in the range between $5$ and $10$\% for the peak and the tail region, the corresponding variations for the dynamic model are generally at the level of a few percent, except for $Q=45$~GeV, where they can reach $5$\% in the distribution tail for $\tau$ values above the peak.
-We can also observe a significantly smaller $Q_0$-dependence for the dynamical hadronization model for $\tau$ values below the peak.
+While the $Q_0$-dependence for the default model yields variations in the simulated cross section in the range between $5$ and $10$\% for the peak and the tail region, the corresponding variations for the dynamic model are generally at the level of a few percent, except for $Q=45$~GeV, where they can reach $5$\% in the distribution tail for $\tau$ values above the peak.\footnote{This behavior arises because the power-dependence on $Q_0$ related to the remaining uncanceled contributions comes with corresponding inverse powers of $Q$ for dimensional reasons.
+One should also note that the shower evolution needed to reproduce the expected resummation properties is typically over-populating the tails of event shapes, with larger variations in multiplicity due to the cutoff variations \cite{Bewick:2019rbu}.} We can also observe a significantly smaller $Q_0$-dependence for the dynamical hadronization model for $\tau$ values below the peak.
 Overall, it is clearly visible that the $Q_0$-independence is realized significantly better in the dynamical model than in the default model.

 It is highly instructive to see that this improvement does not only happen for the simulation at $Q=91.2$~GeV, where the tuning procedure is carried out, but also for other hard scattering energies.
 This is highly rewarding as it shows that the design of the novel dynamical hadronization model properly extrapolates the correct $Q_0$ dependence to other energies, that are not controlled directly through the tuning.
 This property is crucial for the interpretation of the shower cut being an IR factorization scale and the consistency of the hadronization model's dynamical behavior in the context of QCD.